popularowl/cloud-squirrels/jenkins/jenkins-setup-docker-terraform/Readme.md

 ## How to use

+There are 2 ways you can use this infrastructure as a code.

+### Build Docker image

+You can just build Docker image from the provided Dockerfile and run Docker container locally.

+    cd files
+    docker build -t popularowl/jenkins .
+    docker run -d --name jenkins-server -p 8080:8080 popularowl/jenkins

+### Use Terraform build VM with Jenkins container

 This is [Terraform](https://www.terraform.io) project.
 It will install, configure and prepare Jenkins server for your continuous integration flow.

 Before running the Terraform script you have to first [setup ssh keys on Digital Ocean platform](https://www.digitalocean.com/docs/droplets/how-to/add-ssh-keys) and export the values.